Art Deco district in Miami Beach

 Miami Beach, FL

-You can learn more about the three architectural styles of Miami Beach on a visit.
+During a visit you will learn more about the three architectural styles of Miami Beach.
 Art Deco, Mediterranean and modern Miami style.
-In addition to these permanent exhibitions, there are also special programs and special exhibitions.
+In addition to these permanent exhibitions, there are also special programs and temporary exhibitions.

 The Miami Design Preservation League also offers tours of architectural styles found in Miami Beach.
-This includes an Art Deco tour of the Miami neighborhood.
+This also includes an Art Deco neighborhood tour in Miami Beach.

 Travel Arrangements